basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/README.md

 * Write Sup Topic **Name**.
 * Write Sup Topic **Tag**.
 * Write Sup Topic **Code**.
-  * Try to write first by your own for the sake of practiicing and knowing the gaps, then write it from online combination of that Sup Topic code.
+  * Try to write first by your own for the sake of practising and knowing the gaps, then write it from online combination of that Sup Topic code.